boxbilling/docs/en/reference/installation.rst

     Directory where BoxBilling cache, logs and uploaded data is stored

 bb-library
-    Directory for system files and extensions
+    Directory for system files and payment/registrar adapters

 bb-locale
-    Directory for interface translations.
+    Directory for interface translations

 bb-modules
-    Directory for modules
+    Directory for modules/extensions

 bb-themes
     Directory for client and admin area themes